Due to the handmade process slight differences in color and texture are to be expected and highly celebrated.

-- Always use cold water, avoid hot temperatures.
+- Always use cold water and delicate cycle. avoid hot temperatures.

-- We recommend hand washing, but machine washing works, too, turn your caftan inside-out and use cold water and delicate cycle.
+- Hand washing is preferable, but machine washing works, too, turn your garment inside-out

 How to compost your caftan once it’s reached the end:

-We hope that you will mend your caftan if it gets torn and find creative solutions for dealing with stains such as over-dyeing in darker tones, or covering up with creative embroidery, and If you find yourself falling out of love with your caftan, the most environmentally friendly thing to do is pass it on to someone else who will give it a new life.
-But if your caftan is truly at the end of its life you can compost it in the backyard and watch as it returns to the soil
+We hope that you will mend your BBCP if it gets torn and find creative solutions for dealing with stains such as over-dyeing in darker tones or a creative embroidery, If you find yourself falling out of love with your BBCP, the most environmentally friendly thing to do is pass it on to someone else who will give it a new life.
+But if your BBCP piece is truly at the end of its life you can compost it in the backyard and watch as it returns to the soil

 - Cut the garment into long strips, about two inches wide.
 Then cut those strips into small squares, about 2-3 inches.